zeyuleochen/RL-Trading/README.md

 ## Project Overview

 This repository contains code and resources for developing and testing reinforcement learning agents for stock trading, with a focus on Apple stock and portfolio trading.
 The project leverages custom environments, [gym-anytrading](https://github.com/AI4Finance-LLC/gym-anytrading), and [FinRL](https://github.com/AI4Finance-Foundation/FinRL-PyTorch) library.
-The implemented algorithms include Deep Q-Network (DQN), Proximal Policy Optimization (PPO), and Advantage Actor-Critic (A2C).
+The implemented algorithms include Deep Q-Network (DQN), Proximal Policy Optimization (PPO), Deep Deterministic Policy Gradient (DDPG) and Advantage Actor-Critic (A2C).

 ## Installation